 This series of cut colored paper illustrations presents a tongue-in-check update to the Ten Commandments.

 In Boston, I experimented with different instrumentation like a palette knife.

 Some of this work illustrated poems, some songs.

 “Psychic X-Rays,” selected dissertation (2014) illustrations:

 This work was all made while I was completing my National Science Foundation-sponsored dissertation research on bias in polygraphy.
 It was given away in gratitude to some of my wonderful mentors.

 Other previous (political):

 After college, I returned to painting as a way of making space in my life to be still and quiet, and have joy for the sake of having joy.
 To me that was always what art was meant to do—to celebrate truth and beauty for its own sake, in defiance of any effort to generate utility or monetary value, or to be directed for an instrumental purpose at all, and without anyone telling you what to do or how to do it.
 That spirit of aesthetic appreciation and freedom was expressed in a few poems I published during this period, as well as in later writing.
-Colorful still lives of flowers in im-ex (impressionist/expressionist) style were a favorite then, along with Madonnas with salvaged colored glass and various experiments in painting poems.
+Colorful still lives of flowers in im-ex (impressionist/expressionist) style were a favorite then, along with mother and child paintings with salvaged colored glass.

 “Time to Study Flowers”: 2005-2013, Virginia